Adaptive Probability Flow Residual Minimization for High-Dimensional Fokker-Planck Equations: Numerical experiments

-\section{Numerical Experiments}
+Theorem \ref{thm:error_bound} provides the theoretical justification for our adaptive sampling strategy.
+The KL divergence between the approximated density and the exact density is bounded by the adaptive loss $\mathcal{L}_{\textrm{Adapt-single}}(t;\theta)$, which is formulated as an expectation with respect to the approximated probability density $\hat{p}_t$.
+Our adaptive sampling strategy in Algorithm \ref{alg:apfrm} draws collocation points $\bm x \sim \hat{p}_t$ to estimate this expectation.

-To validate the performance, accuracy, and scalability of our proposed A-PFRM method, we conduct a series of numerical experiments, including a one-dimensional Ornstein-Uhlenbeck (OU) process, a two-dimensional anisotropic OU process with rotational drift, a two-dimensional bimodal OU process, a high-dimensional Brownian motion with time-varying diffusion terms, and a high-dimensional geometric OU process.
-All numerical algorithms were implemented using the PyTorch framework \cite{paszke2019pytorch}.
-All experiments were performed on an NVIDIA RTX 5090 GPU with 32GB memory.
+\section{Numerical experiments}

-For comparsion, the time dependent flow-based generative model tKRnet \cite{tKRnet} is considered.
-Due to its training paradigm, which relies on minimizing PDE residuals, it can be extended to solve FP equations by incorporating the second-order diffusion term into the loss function.
-Like the proposed A-PFRM, tKRnet employs an adaptive sampling strategy to optimize collocation points dynamically.
-However, a fundamental distinction remains in the optimization objective: tKRnet minimizes the violation of the instantaneous PDE residual (specifically, the logarithmic FP equation in this context), whereas our A-PFRM minimizes a probability flow loss Eq.\eqref{eq:loss} derived from the equivalent PF-ODE.
+To illustrate the effectiveness of our A-PFRM method, the following test problems are considered, which include a one-dimensional Ornstein-Uhlenbeck (OU) process problem, a two-dimensional anisotropic OU process problem with rotational drift, a two-dimensional bimodal problem, a high-dimensional Brownian motion problem with time-varying diffusion, and a high-dimensional geometric process problem.
+Our proposed A-PFRM is implemented in PyTorch \cite{paszke2019pytorch} using an NVIDIA RTX 5090 GPU with 32GB memory.
+In all test problems, the solver of the CNF-augmented ODE system (see lines 8 and 14 of Algorithm \ref{alg:apfrm}) is set to the 4th-order Runge-Kutta (RK-4) method, with a step size of $0.05$ for training and $0.01$ for validation.